All posts

 A home country entity may be the simplest option for founders who operate primarily in their home jurisdiction.
 But for founders who need US banking access, US payment processor compatibility, or who serve primarily US-based clients, the US LLC provides infrastructure access that a foreign entity often cannot match.

-The structural observation: the US LLC is not inherently superior.
-It is structurally suited to a specific set of circumstances — cross-border operations that require US financial infrastructure.
+The key point: the US LLC is not inherently superior.
+It is structurally suited to a specific set of circumstances: cross-border operations that require US financial infrastructure.
 The question is whether those circumstances match the founder's actual situation.

 Step by step: state selection